-The most important activities aimed at promoting volunteering can be considered: Volunteer Days (organized by CARDO), Volunteer Week (organized by the Platform of Volunteer Centers and Organizations and selected regional volunteer centers) and the 72 Hours project (organized by the Slovak Youth Council), Volunteer Market (organized by volunteer center in Bratislava) and the I Love My Region campaign in the PO region (organized by the Christians in the City and PSK platform).
-The Dumb Feeling campaign aimed at involving young people with disabilities in volunteering (implemented by the Platform of Volunteer Centers and Organizations in 2014).
+The most important activities aimed at promoting volunteering can be considered: Volunteer Week (organized by the Platform of Volunteer Centers and Organizations and selected regional volunteer centers), Volunteer Market (organized by volunteer center in Bratislava) and the I Love My Region campaign in the PO region (organized by the Christians in the City and PSK platform) and campaign Our city (organized by Pontis Foundation).
 During these campaigns, people had the opportunity to participate in volunteer activities in organizations, implement their own projects, but also participate in workshops, discussions and open days.

 Youth Council of Slovakia awards the prize 'MOST' every year in various categories.
 The award represents a moral appreciation of young volunteers' activities and supports their visibility.

-'Heart on Palm' (Srdce na dlani) represents developed more than ten years ago by National Volunteering Centre (SAIA – SCTS).
+'Heart on Palm' (Srdce na dlani) represents developed more than 15 years ago by National Volunteering Centre (SAIA – SCTS).
 Later, it was implemented by several regional volunteer centers.
 The nation-wide award Heart on Palm is organized by the C.A.R.D.O. since 2011.
-Since 2020 the national award is organized in cooperation with the Platform of Volunteer Centers and Organization.
+Since 2020 the national award is organized in cooperation with the Platform of Volunteer Centers and Organization and regional volunteer centers.